Escaping McKinseyLand is Hard, Even for McKinsey

 “First, we need a fundamental culture change in the company,” Ortberg wrote to Boeing staff on Wednesday.
 A day earlier, as Starbucks suspended its financial guidance and disclosed weak results for its fourth quarter, Niccol said in a video message: “We need to fundamentally change our recent strategy.”

-In a Tuesday interview with CNBC’s Jim Cramer, Pfizer CEO Albert Bourla struck a positive tone about activist investor Starboard Value, saying he agreed with some of its criticisms, but maintained that the company is headed in a good direction.
+In an interview with CNBC’s Jim Cramer shortly before the end of the year, Pfizer CEO Albert Bourla struck a positive tone about activist investor Starboard Value, saying he agreed with some of its criticisms, but maintained that the company is headed in a good direction.
 “I think we are doing a lot of changes.
-But if Starboard, and anybody else for that matter, have good ideas, I will certainly discuss them and entertain,” he said
+But if Starboard, and anybody else for that matter, have good ideas, I will certainly discuss them and entertain,” he said.

-The lesson for management teams and MBA programs the world over: Technology-led visions aren’t ‘The Next Big Arena of Competition’, they’re the short road to parity, if not the past.
+The lesson for management teams and MBA programs the world over is this: conventional strategy plays the player.
+Strategy at a system level plays the board.
+Differently: Technology-led visions aren’t ‘The Next Big Arena of Competition’, they’re the short road to parity, if not the past.

 What went so wrong at Boeing is the same thing that is going so wrong at Aetna, CVS Health, Elevance Health, McKinsey, Moderna, Nestlé, Nike, the NHS, Pfizer, Rite Aid, Starbucks, Stellantis, Teladoc Health, UnitedHealthcare, Walgreens, Wipro and WPP: Cost-cutting logic is devouring industries, markets, brands (and lives) at a massive scale.

-Today’s leaders either don’t have the skills to meet the accelerating world around them, can’t effect change within their own organizations, or are too afraid to make a mistake and fail, says O’Toole.
+Today’s leaders either don’t have the skills to meet the accelerating world around them, can’t effect change within their own organizations, or are too afraid to make a mistake and fail.
 As we close out 2024, career collapse has become the operative ethic, confirming his insight and the legacy risk leaders face when they confuse operations for strategy.
-A short list of the“abruptly quitting” and ousted:

 The Next Big Arenas of Competition only proves out Matt Damon’s insight from Good Will Hunting: “You wasted $150,000 on an education you coulda got for $1.50 in late fees at the public library.”